-The external assessment tests the depth and breadth of understanding combined with grasp of key concepts and terminologies.
-It also tests ability to apply knowledge and understanding in an applied way through contextualised questions.
+The external assessment tests the depth and breadth of understanding combined with a grasp of key concepts and terminologies.
+It also tests the ability to apply knowledge and understanding in an applied way through contextualised questions.

-Learners will be expected to be familiar with maths content of Level 2, for example Functional Skills Numeracy.
+Learners will be expected to be familiar with the maths content of Level 2, for example Functional Skills Numeracy.